VFansss/family_tree/README.md

 build up your own genealogical tree, contributing at the same time to grow your relatives' one.

-Everyone can signup inserting their personal registry information.
+Everyone can signup inserting their personal information.

 Signed users can add a piece of their genealogical tree, i.e.

 * Parents
 * Siblings
 * Child
+* Spouse

 ...or search if there is a relative which is already a member using a common searchbar and sending him a request to join to his genealogical tree.